musicalculinarists/beautiful-jekyll/_posts/2020-05-22-Set_My_Heart_On_Fire_Immediately.md

 Strong showing.

 ### On the Floor ###
 ABSOLUTE BOP.
-It’s like simp, but if simp was groovy and the kind of thing you danced you heart out to “on the floor.”
+It’s like simp, but if simp was groovy and the kind of thing you danced your heart out to “on the floor.”

-> The rise and fall of his chest on me
+> The rise and fall of his chest on me<br>
-> I’m trying but it’s all I see
+> I’m trying but it’s all I see<br>
-> The violent current of energy
+> The violent current of energy<br>
 > I hide it away and underneath

-> Lock the door
+> Lock the door<br>
-> I shake, I promise every day to change
+> I shake, I promise every day to change<br>
 > I cross out his name on the page

 These don’t sound like dance-friendly lyrics, but somehow this song becomes fun and explosive and cathartic and unbearably emotional all at once.
-Maybe my favorite song on the whole album.
+My favorite song on the whole album.

 {: .box-note}
 H E L L Y E A H